Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 ## Disable lock screen

 There are different tips on how to disable the lock screen.
-None of these worked for us, since it's enforced by policy (the central IT administration has promised us a different policy for kiosk screens, but it hasn't materialized yet), so we have to do the "powerpoint trick".
-The computer will not lock while a presentation is running, so we start a Powerpoint presentation before starting Edge in Kiosk mode.
+None of these worked for us, since it's enforced by policy by GPO that is controlled by our Central IT.
+We were promised us a more permissive policy for kiosks, but progress is slow, so we have to do the "powerpoint trick".
+The computer will not lock while a presentation is running in the background.

-## Disable Edge Swipe and Pinch Zoom

-For touch screens:

-1. Disable Edge swipe i Windows 10: https://www.tenforums.com/tutorials/48507-enable-disable-edge-swipe-screen-windows-10-a.html
-2. Disable Pinch Zoom option in Windows 10: https://answers.microsoft.com/en-us/windows/forum/windows_10-desktop-winpc/how-to-disable-pinch-zoom-option-in-windows-10/91124309-3177-4c7d-a52a-087f6e34772c
-3. Disable right click in Windows 10: Open `Pen and Touch`, then go to `Press and Hold` and `Settings`, uncheck `Enable press and hold for right-clicking`.

 ## Prepare Edge startup script